 Chili Powder Background

-The rest of the world uses only dried chilis in their powders.
 Some are fried dry or smoked like the jalapeño which takes on the name of chipotle when smoked.
-Placing dried chilis in a blender or food processor will yield you some fresh chili powder which should stay shelf stable for about 6 months, more in the fridge if you have room.
+Placing dried chilis in a blender or food processor will yield you some fresh chili powder which should stay shelf stable for about 6 months in a cool dark place,or longer in the fridge.

 Each variety of chilis have a unique flavor and heat profile which is measured in Scoville units.
 The Scoville scale ranges from 0-16,000,000.
 A sweet bell pepper rates 0 while pure capsaicin rates at a toxic 16,000,000.
 A jalapeño varies from 2,500-5,000.